 - Reinforced concrete with slabs fewer than four inches thick.

-- Floor and roof assemblies with a fire resistance rating of R.1 hour but less than R.2 hour.
+- Floor and roof assemblies with a fire-resistance rating of R.1 hour but less than R.2 hour.

 If the load-bearing supports or roof are wood or unprotected metal, the construction class would change to one of the less fire-resistive construction classes.

 As construction classes become more fire restrictive, it takes more knowledge and skill to identify them.
 This is where WSRB can help by providing you with accurate and actionable inspections.
-Simply login to the member portion of the website and request an inspection.
+Simply log in to the member portion of the website and request an inspection.
 Standard WSRB inspections are included in your subscription.